sunitajennings/devcon2022/README.md

 ## Your turn!

-For the rest of the session, here are three more examples where something goes wrong.
-Remember, for each, you'll want to:
+For the rest of the session, you'll work through three more examples as we did above.

-1. identify the error condition (in code),
-2. make a choice about logging or alerting, and
-3. react to the condition in a way that best supports your user in their goal.

 The three exercises are independent of each other, and can be solved in any order.

 We'll take the last 15 minutes of the session to share answers and solutions.

-Here's how you'll get set up for exercise1 as an example:
+Here's how you'll get set up for exercise1:

 ```
 clone this repository